VarunSelvam/SCCU_Capstone/README.md

 - Red Trucks, which are directly controlled by Swire and used for direct deliveries and are ideal for high-volume customers.
 This enables SCCU to maintain direct relationship with them.
 - Alternate Route to Market (ARTM) - White Trucks, are operated by third-party companies, resulting in less direct contact between Swire and the customer.
 These trucks are better suited for customers with lower volume needs.

 SCCU is seeking a **cost-efficient** strategy to optimize logistics to drive operational efficiencies and increases revenue.
 To achieve this, SCCU is currently using a threshold of **400** gallons to determine if a customer should be on Red Trucks or sent to an ARTM.
 Customers who **annually order more** than 400 gallons should remain on the Red Trucks while the rest of the customers should be placed on White Trucks.
-Misclassification however under the existing threshold risks missed opportunities for revenue growth and can weaken customer relationships by miscalssifying customers who have the potential to grow.
+Misclassification with the existing threshold risks missed opportunities for revenue growth and weakens customer relationships by miscalssifying customers who have the potential to grow.

 ### Project Objectives
 - Leverage advanced analytics to ensure that high-growth accounts remain on direct delivery routes.
 This will optimize **cost-efficiency** by switching low-growth accounts to ARTM.
 Additionally, explore what characteristics enable a customer to grow beyond 400 gallons.